kaemonpillay/task10/README.md

 4. Input "pip install django"
 5. Navigate to where the manage.py file is and input "python manage.py runserver"
 6. You should now be given a web address that will enable you to access the website

+# Creating a Docker Image
+1. Create a new file called Dockerfile with no extention
+2. Add the following to the file:
+   FROM nginx
+   COPY . /usr/share/nginx/html
+3. In your command terminal run: docker build -t my-website ./
+4. In your command terminal run: docker run -d -p 80:80 my-website
+5. Create a new repository on Docker
+6. In your command terminal run: docker tag my-website [user]/[repo] (where user is your username on Docker and repo is your link to the repository on Docker
+7. In your command terminal run: docker login
+8. In your command terminal run: docker push [user]/[repo]

 # Usage
 ## If a user is not registered, you will be prompted to register using the page below via http://127.0.0.1:8000/register/ (see screenshot below)